 goDCgo creates customized surveys to learn about your residents’ commuting habits and their desired transportation options.
 Based on the survey results, you will be able to create, expand or improve transportation services offered in your building.

-Casey is the Client Services Manager for the Residential Program at goDCgo.
+Lessie is the Residential Outreach Coordinator for the Residential Program at goDCgo.
 She can help your residential complex offer more amenities through complementary services such as Get Around Guides, Capital Bikeshare memberships, information guides, and customized surveys.